lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

    -- Sydney Greenstreet in The Maltese Falcon

 Generally we don't see *talking* as a technology.
 Not like Steam Trains or Rocket Ships.
 Often *writing* is not seen as a technology - what we *write with* might be (a biro, or a laptop) but in general putting words on paper is ... natural.

 Only it isn't.
 Humans are the only creature on the planet that writes its language.
 And possibly the only one to have an advanced language.
 A language at its simplest uses a gutteral sound as a shared symbol - this sound *means* "mysterious yellow thing that burns" in my head and your head.
 This "one simple trick" enabled an ape in Kenya to explode, to teach and understand the world not just from ones own experience but passed down from others experience.

 A few thousand years later, these languages met another technology - writing.
 And suddenly you could learn from the stories and expeirence of people far away or even dead.
 It made communication better.

 Look i dont need to extoll the virtues of *literacy* to someone reading a book.

 But my conjecture is that there is another form of literacy, another technology recently invented.
-It allows symbolic manipulation in *both* the heads of otehr humans and in a new head - a computer CPU.
+It allows symbolic manipulation in *both* the heads of other humans and in a new head - a computer CPU.

 I think software is a new form of literacy.

 This is not an uncommon point of view

 We start with the printing press and the Cabinet Office Minister.
 When a government minister is esposing your clever viewpoints, its time to look deeper.

 But it is the right thinking

 So what did printing press usher in ?
 A new age of common literacy (well middle class literacy).
 And that ... changed the world.
 Within a hundred years, the centralised power of the Catcholic church had been replaced by Kings and States that could find enough people outside the church to *adminsiter* their tax raising efforts, their complex co-ordinattion needs, and the end of the Middle Ages.
 The church was suck dry of wealth in both catholic and protestant countries, who found they could do without the amdinsitrative abilities of the literate record keeping monks.

 (expand on the retinue of retinues, centralised states, and into WW2 for unfettered state violence - and democracy and individual rights as a check on that unfettered control)

 (and is software a new means - my argument is yes. directly not by proxy as in accountancy, and project managers as retinues (ie cannot centrally know what is going on without asking all the monasteries)